• Skip to primary navigation

 Advertisement

-4. Make sure the computer is connected to Direct power source (AC adapter) and not running on Battery power.
+3. Make sure the computer is connected to Direct power source (AC adapter) and not running on Battery power.

-Do not turn off the computer or interrupt the BIOS/UEFI update process in any way – BIOS can get corrupted if the computer turns OFF during BIOS update.
+Do not turn off the computer or interrupt the BIOS/UEFI update process in any way – BIOS can get corrupted if the computer turns OFF during the BIOS update.

 Steps to Update BIOS/UEFI on a Windows Computer

-However, the basic idea is to download the latest version of BIOS from the manufacturers support site and install it on the computer.
+The steps to update BIOS/UEFI firmware as provided below may vary, depending on the manufacturer of the computer.
+However, the basic idea is to download the latest version of BIOS from the website of the manufacturer and install it on the computer.

 1. Open the web browser on your computer and visit the Support Page for the manufacturer of your computer.